RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 *`o` vectors in Fourier-Inferred 2D Basis (k Hz circle) for k in {4, 32, 43} (alternatively calculated)*

 I make no comment on why the 43 Hz Circle looks so stretched.
+> I may have missed a normalization factor somewhere. &#x1F642;

 # 7.2.
 Why?